virt-manager/virt-manager/man/virt-clone.rst

 ``--preserve-data``
-    No storage is cloned: disk images specific by --file are preserved as is, and referenced in the new clone XML.
+    No storage is cloned: disk images specified by --file are preserved as is, and referenced in the new clone XML.
 This is useful if you want to clone a VM XML template, but not the storage contents.